 This page of our website is a treasure for those who need to learn the do’s of academic and career planning.
-I am going to share with you a tip and some information every week to help you work smart to get to your dream school!
+I am going to share with you a tip or two every now and then to help you work smart to get to your dream school!
 Remember just ‘’wanting’’ to be at Harvard never got anyone there!!!!

 Getting started with GMAT Preparation